ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

   ```
   {: codeblock}

-4. Create a Rule to connect the **showCloudantChange** Action to the Trigger created earlier:
+4. Create a rule to connect the **showCloudantChange** action to the trigger created earlier:
   ```
   ibmcloud wsk rule update aCloudantRule myCloudantTrigger showCloudantChange
   ```
   {: pre}

-5. Create Actions and a Rule to associate them to the **myCloudantTrigger** Trigger.
+5. Create actions and a rule to associate them to the **myCloudantTrigger** trigger.

-6. In your Cloudant dashboard, either modify an existing document or create a new one.
+6. In your {{site.data.keyword.cloudant_short_notm}} dashboard, either modify an existing document or create a new one.
 The document should have a _status_ field, which is set to **new**.

-7. Observe new activations for the **myCloudantTrigger** Trigger for each document change only if the document status is **new** based on the filter function and query parameter.
+7. Observe new activations for the **myCloudantTrigger** trigger for each document change only if the document status is **new** based on the filter function and query parameter.

-If you are unable to observe new activations, see the [Cloudant](./cloudant_actions.html) topic which demonstrates how to read from and write to a Cloudant database.
-Test the reading and writing steps to help to verify that your Cloudant credentials are correct.
+If you are unable to observe new activations, see the [{{site.data.keyword.cloudant_short_notm}}](./cloudant_actions.html) topic which demonstrates how to read from and write to a {{site.data.keyword.cloudant_short_notm}} database.
+Test the reading and writing steps to help to verify that your {{site.data.keyword.cloudant_short_notm}} credentials are correct.
 {: tip}

-## Data structure of a Trigger event
+## Data structure of a trigger event

 The content of the generated events has the following parameters:

   - `id`: The document ID.
-  - `seq`: The sequence identifier that is generated by Cloudant.
+  - `seq`: The sequence identifier that is generated by {{site.data.keyword.cloudant_short_notm}}.
   - `changes`: An array of objects, each of which has a `rev` field that contains the revision ID of the document.

-The JSON representation of the Trigger event is as follows:
+The JSON representation of the trigger event is as follows:
 ```json
 {
     "dbname": "testdb",